terraform-google-modules/terraform-example-foundation/README.md

 - Optional - Default firewall rules created to allow remote access to VMs through IAP, without needing public IPs.
     - `allow-iap-ssh` and `allow-iap-rdp` network tags respectively
 - Optional - Default firewall rule created to allow for load balancing using `allow-lb` tag.
-- Optional - [Private service networking](https://cloud.google.com/vpc/docs/configure-private-services-access) configured to enable workloaded dependend.
+- [Private service networking](https://cloud.google.com/vpc/docs/configure-private-services-access) configured to enable workloaded dependend resources like Cloud SQL.
-- [private.googleapis.com](https://cloud.google.com/vpc/docs/configure-private-google-access#private-domains) configured for private access to googleapis.com and gcr.io.
+- Base Shared VPC with [private.googleapis.com](https://cloud.google.com/vpc/docs/configure-private-google-access#private-domains) configured for base access to googleapis.com and gcr.io.
 Route added for VIP so no internet access is required to access APIs.
-- [Restricted service networking](https://cloud.google.com/vpc-service-controls/docs/restricted-vip-services) configured to enable restricted Cloud SQL and Memorystore.
-- [restricted.googleapis.com](https://cloud.google.com/vpc-service-controls/docs/supported-products) configured for restricted access to googleapis.com and gcr.io.
+- Restricted Shared VPC with [restricted.googleapis.com](https://cloud.google.com/vpc-service-controls/docs/supported-products) configured for restricted access to googleapis.com and gcr.io.
 Route added for VIP so no internet access is required to access APIs.
 - Default routes to internet removed, with tag based route `egress-internet` required on VMs in order to reach the internet.
 - Optional - Cloud NAT configured for all subnets with logging and static outbound IPs.
 - Default Cloud DNS policy applied, with DNS logging and [inbound query forwarding](https://cloud.google.com/dns/docs/overview#dns-server-policy-in) turned on.